AbsaOSS/spark-data-standardization/README.md

 ### Needed Provided Dependencies

-Thi library needs following dependencies to be included in your project
+The library needs following dependencies to be included in your project

 ```sbt
 "org.apache.spark" %% "spark-core" % SPARK_VERSION,